A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

 \subsubsection{Exploratory Data Analysis}

-Table \ref{VariousForm} describes the proportion of various formats of explanations we summarized from 63 primary studies in detail and gives examples.
-We found that the distribution of different explanation formats was relatively even, and the most common format being employed was \emph{source code} ($\approx$24\%).
-The prevalence of source code-based explanation is not surprising, given the rise in the number of publicly available code repositories, a series of AI models \cite{DBLP:conf/acl/GuoLDW0022,DBLP:conf/iclr/GuoRLFT0ZDSFTDC21} have achieved notable advancements in various downstream code-centric SE tasks, such as code generation, understanding, and analysis \cite{CodeIntelligent}, making it a natural way to obtain human-understandable explanations.
-In addition, we noticed that visual explanation is less commonly used in the SE community, only accounting for a total of 9 primary studies.
-We suspect that the main reason contributing to its relative lack of adoption lies in that, although visualization, such as heatmap \cite{DBLP:conf/ijcai/LiuQWZHJ21} and bipartite graph \cite{DBLP:conf/icse/WanZZSXJ22}, can provide a fast and straightforward explanation for practitioners (e.g., a developer, domain expert, or end-user) who are inexperienced in ML/DL \cite{DBLP:journals/tvcg/SpinnerSSE20}, it can only convey limited information and requires post-processing for further use.
+Figure \ref{OutputBT} shows a breakdown of the relationships between the SE tasks, the explanation techniques taken, and explanation formats.
+We found that the distribution of different explanation formats is relatively even except \emph{Visualization} ($\approx$9\%), and the most common format being used is \emph{Numeric} ($\approx$27\%).
+The primary reason is that numerical features are a common source of information across all aspects of data-driven methodologies.
+SE tasks such as \emph{Bug/Defect Prediction} and \emph{Code Smell Detection} commonly use a collection of hand-crafted numerical features (e.g., code metrics \cite{CKMetrics}, smells \cite{DBLP:conf/msr/PecorelliPKL20}, permission and API calls \cite{DBLP:conf/ictai/PeiravianZ13}) to train a model.
+Measuring the relevance of each input feature to a model’s prediction is intuitive and has been well established within the field of XAI, hence it is not surprising that the majority of reviewed studies focus on this format.
+We also noticed that visual explanation is less commonly used, only accounting for a total of 10 primary studies.
+One possible reason contributing to its relative lack of adoption lies in that, although visualization can provide a fast and straightforward explanation for practitioners (e.g., a developer, domain expert, or end-user) who are inexperienced in ML/DL \cite{DBLP:journals/tvcg/SpinnerSSE20}, it can only convey limited information and requires post-processing for further use.

-Fig. \ref{OutputBT} provides an overview of the distribution of explanation formats adopted by different SE tasks.
-We observed that the types of explanation formats varied even in a single SE task.
-As an example, the explanations generated for binary vulnerability detectors in our surveyed studies can be text (e.g., vulnerability descriptions \cite{VulTeller,SVulD}, types \cite{CoLeFunDa,DBLP:conf/icse/SunXLXZHZ23}), visualization (e.g., heatmap \cite{DBLP:conf/ijcai/LiuQWZHJ21}), source code (e.g., code statements \cite{DBLP:conf/sigsoft/SunejaZZLM21,IVDETECT}), or rules \cite{DBLP:journals/tosem/ZouZXLJY21}.
+In addition to the prevalence, we observed that the formats of explanation varied even in a single SE task.
+As an example, the explanations generated for binary vulnerability detectors in our surveyed studies can be text (e.g., vulnerability descriptions \cite{VulTeller,SVulD}, types \cite{CoLeFunDa,DBLP:conf/icse/SunXLXZHZ23}), source code (e.g., code statements \cite{DBLP:conf/sigsoft/SunejaZZLM21,IVDETECT}), or rules \cite{DBLP:journals/tosem/ZouZXLJY21}.
 This diversity helps to satisfy the personalized needs of the stakeholders who have different intents and expertise.
-We anticipate that this trend will persist, with the continued proposal and application of new XAI techniques to various SE tasks.